Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns have a +374 scoring differential, topping opponents by 10.7 points per game.
-They're putting up 77.9 points per game to rank 37th in college basketball and are giving up 67.2 per contest to rank 88th in college basketball.
+- The Longhorns average 77.9 points per game (37th in college basketball) while allowing 67.2 per outing (88th in college basketball).
+They have a +374 scoring differential overall and outscore opponents by 10.7 points per game.

-- Texas records 31.9 rebounds per game (173rd in college basketball) compared to the 31 of its opponents.
+- Texas is 173rd in college basketball at 31.9 rebounds per game.
+That's similar to the 31 its opponents average.

-- Texas hits 7.3 three-pointers per game (192nd in college basketball), while its opponents have made 6.4 on average.
+- Texas connects on 7.3 three-pointers per game (192nd in college basketball), while its opponents have made 6.4 on average.

-- The Longhorns rank 50th in college basketball with 98.9 points scored per 100 possessions, and 38th in college basketball defensively with 85.3 points conceded per 100 possessions.
+- The Longhorns average 98.9 points per 100 possessions on offense (50th in college basketball), and allow 85.3 points per 100 possessions (38th in college basketball).

-- Texas has committed 4.1 fewer turnovers per game than its opponents, averaging 11.1 (100th in college basketball play) while forcing 15.2 (20th in college basketball).
+- Texas wins the turnover battle by 4.1 per game, committing 11.1 (101st in college basketball) while its opponents average 15.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.